raviHasyagar/catsVsDogs/README.md

 My solution to Cats Vs Dogs Redux Kaggle compitition.
 Was able to minimise loss to 0.07629.

-Refer to below link for more information on the competition. https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/overview
+Refer to below link for more information on the competition<br>
+https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/overview

 The Code folder contains 2 files<br>